farling42/fvtt-pdf-pager/README.md

 This module augments the core PDF functionality by adding support for opening PDFs at a specific page, or using a PDF as an Actor sheet.

+It also generates reads the Outline from the PDF file to use as the Table of Contents in the page navigation panel.

 ## Automatically load PDF

 The module option "Immediately Display PDF" will remove the "Load PDF" button from the PDF pages of journal and will instead immediately load the PDF into the window.